Victor784/DSA/README.md

 # Data structures
 The following data structures should be / will be implemented using C++ :
-1. Dynamic Array
+1. Dynamic Array - done
-2. Linked list
+2. Linked list(singly/doubly) - done
 3. Table
      3.a Hash table
      3.b Some other kind of tables?